-While many naturopathic doctors work in private, solo practices, there is increasing demand for NDs as vital members of the health care team.
+While many naturopathic doctors work in private, solo practices, there is increasing demand for NDs as vital members of the health care delivery team.
 Interprofessional healthcare occurs when different disciplines collaborate to collectively provide patient care.
-Patients benefit by having the right expert advice at the right intervention point.
+Patients benefit by having the right expert advice, at the right intervention point.
 Improved cross-profession communication also decreases care delays, medication interactions, and promotes team members working together for optimal patient care.
 Naturopathic doctors are an integral part of interprofessional healthcare delivery in many types of patient care settings.
-We speak with nine naturopathic doctors in various interprofessional healthcare settings to learn how they work to uncover the root cause of illness, coordinate care with numerous professionals, and ultimately educate and empower patients toward wellness.
+We speak with several naturopathic doctors in various interprofessional healthcare settings to learn how they work to uncover the root cause of illness, coordinate care with numerous professionals, and ultimately educate and empower patients toward wellness.

 “Interprofessional healthcare benefits patients and doctors alike – the days of one doctor treating one condition are behind us – we have moved into an era where patients need a village of doctors and doctors need a team of colleagues!
 Interprofessional healthcare results in team-based, patient-centered, compassionate care.
 Patients feel heard and more extensive efforts and resources go into determining the cause of illness and developing the most effective treatment plan.
 With the complexity of chronic diseases and overwhelming number of influences that impact health, it is increasingly important to create opportunities for interprofessional healthcare whereby both patients and doctors can engage in meaningful exchanges aimed at changing the context of health.”